Are We Ready For An Implant That Can Change Our Moods?

 Our thoughts and fears, movements and sensations all arise from the electrical blips of billions of neurons in our brain.
 Streams of electricity flow through neural circuits to govern these actions of the brain and body, and some scientists think that many neurological and psychiatric disorders may result from dysfunctional circuits.

-As this understanding has grown, some scientists have asked whether we could locate these faulty circuits, reach deep into the brain and nudge the flow to a more functional state, treating the underlying neurobiological cause of the ailments like tremors or depression.
+As this understanding has grown, some scientists have asked whether we could locate these faulty circuits, reach deep into the brain and nudge the flow to a more functional state, treating the underlying neurobiological cause of ailments like tremors or depression.

 The idea of changing the brain for the better with electricity is not new, but deep brain stimulation takes a more targeted approach than the electroconvulsive therapy introduced in the 1930s.
 DBS seeks to correct a specific dysfunction in the brain by introducing precisely timed electric pulses to specific regions.
-It works by the action of a very precise electrode, that is surgically inserted deep in the brain and typically controlled by a device implanted under the collarbone.
+It works by the action of a very precise electrode that is surgically inserted deep in the brain and typically controlled by a device implanted under the collarbone.
 Once in place, doctors can externally tailor the pulses to a frequency that they hope will fix the faulty circuit.

 Listen: The Remote Control Brain